woon5118/totara_ub/server/lib/yuilib/readme_moodle.txt

 2/ YUI3 version 3.17.2:
 * re-apply changes from TL-26541 to inhibit the addition of id attributes to marked nodes
+* re-apply changes from TL-31473 to use iframe's parent document polyfilled DOM API features
 * full copy of the "build" directory.
 Unit test code coverage files (*-coverage.js) are removed but no other changes are made.
 * make sure there are no @VERSION@ leftovers - replace them with current version